 - Lacking interest in future plans

 - Develop a suicide emergency plan.
-Discuss who you will contact if the person with depression feels suicidal.
+Before a crisis arises (or after the crisis is averted), discuss who you will contact if the person feels suicidal.
 Discuss with the clinician what you should do and where you should take the person if he or she feels suicidal.
-The clinician will have specific recommendations
+The clinician will have specific recommendations.
+Put this plan in writing and revisit it occasionally.